NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > And give glad tidings to those who have attained faith and have done righteous deeds: that for them are Gardens beneath which rivers flow.
 Whenever they are provided with any produce therefrom as provision, they say, “This is what we were provided with before,” and they are brought(them) in(perfect) resemblance.
 And for them are cleansed spouses therein, and therein they abide.

-The promise of paradise.
-The carrot to the stick of hell in the previous verse.
-The Quran gets no points for subtlety.

 Notice that the fruits you get in paradise all taste the same.
 To be fair, eating the same thing for eternity sounds like a hell in itself.

 And of course sex.
 Can't forget that sex is a central point in Islam.
 Even in the afterlife you need spouses.
-While the Bible it is said that there will be no marriage or sex in heaven, in Islam, sex in paradise is a requirement.
+While in the Bible it is said that there will be no marriage or sex in heaven, in Islam, sex in paradise is a requirement.

-Tell me your religion was invented by a sex crazed horn-dog without saying your religion was invented by a sex crazed horn-dog.
+Tell me your religion was invented by a sex crazed horndog without saying your religion was invented by a sex crazed horndog.

 # Surah 2:26

+*New topic (5)*

 > Indeed, Allah does not shy away from setting forth any parable, ...
 He misguides many thereby…

 It's interesting that Allah is said to be using parables, and whether someone understands them or not depends on whether they are humble or not.
 This is one of the attributes of Jesus, who used parables because the humble understands them but the proud does not.
 (Matt.
 13:10-17; Mark 4:11,12; Luke 8:9, 10) One of many ayah that inadvertently admit that Jesus is Allah.

-However it says that Allah misguides people, and [Allah being a liar and deceiver is going to be a recurring theme.](/quran-and-hadiths#allah-deceives)
+However it says that Allah misguides people, and [Allah being a liar and deceiver is a recurring theme.](/quran-and-hadiths#allah-deceives)

 ## [2: 27](https://quran.com/2/27